Eye Bag Removal Surgery

 Types of Eye Bag Surgery Techniques

-While performing eye bag removal, the surgeon removes fat tissue through the inner part of lower eyelids.
+While performing eye bag removal surgery or lower blepharoplasty, the surgeon removes fat tissue through the inner part of lower eyelids.
 This procedure does not leave any visible scars on the patient’s face.

 In this eye bag surgery method, an incision is hidden along the lower lash line to remove excess fat tissue and skin.
 This results in a more even, less wrinkled and tauter appearance on the under-eye area.